Alternatives to Lasik

 Unlike lens replacement surgery, implanting a phakic IOL leaves the natural lens in place, so that the eye can still focus.
 As a result, glasses may not be required for many patients.
 In cases of a later significant change in vision that requires another solution, the phakic IOL can be removed.
 Just as with laser surgery, placement of a phakic IOL is an outpatient procedure; however, we normally treat one eye at a time.

-Dr. Alan Faulkner is committed to providing his patients with the highest quality vision treatments and procedures that serve to improve and optimize vision.
-To schedule a consultation, examination, or to find out more about LASIK eye surgery, PRK, the Visian ICL™ and other alternatives please contact Aloha Laser Vision of Honolulu, Hawaii today.
+Dr. Alan Faulkner and Dr. Neda Nikpoor are committed to providing patients with the highest-quality vision treatments and procedures that serve to improve and optimize vision.
+To schedule a consultation, examination, or to find out more about LASIK eye surgery, PRK, the EVO ICL™ and other alternatives please contact Aloha Laser Vision of Honolulu, Hawaii today.